wso2/product-is/modules/samples/identity-mgt/InfoRecoverySample/README.txt

 Specify the credentials to access Identity Server with admin privileges for "accessUsername" and "accessPassword".

+Specify the captcha validation enable or disable in the webApp using captchaDisable propery.

 Specify the trustStore absolute resource path for "trustStorePath". eg. path to wso2carbon.jks of the Identity Server